saraseeberg/SightSee/README.md

 ### Choices related to global state management

-The planner page uses global state management to maintain a single source of truth, ensuring consistency and seamless interaction across components.
+The planner page uses apollo state management to maintain a single source of truth, ensuring consistency and seamless interaction across components.
 This approach simplifies data flow, reduces unnecessary re-renders, and improves scalability by allowing components to access shared data directly.
 It enhances performance and makes the planner page more intuitive and responsive for users.

 ### Choices related to reproducible code